HEGADE/gdcli/readme.md

   -l LOCATION      Bio of the user

 ```
-### Note this cli tool is still on development process and more features will be added very soon
+### Note this cli tool is still on development process and more features will be added very soon,and feel free to contribute 🚀🚀